daditsan/vim-config/README.md

 ## Prerequisites

 1. **Install Vim**:
    Ensure that you have Vim installed on your system.
-    It's mostly pre-built in every systems but you can also download it from the official [Vim website](https://www.vim.org/download.php),</br>
+It's mostly pre-built in every systems</br>
-    or install it using your system's package manager.
+   but you can also download it from the official [Vim website](https://www.vim.org/download.php), or install it using your system's package manager.
    - For **Ubuntu/Debian**:
      ```bash
      sudo apt install vim